-Becoming a Reviewer: If you are interested in reviewing for Choice, visit the Choice Reviewer Web Site.
+Becoming a Reviewer: If you are interested in reviewing for Choice, visit the Choice Reviewer Application Form.

 Choice reviewers should be faculty members or librarians based at an academic institution of higher education in the US or Canada.
 Editors select reviewers for their expertise and teaching experience within their subject specialties, and for their ability to write clear, concise evaluations.
 Reviewers should maintain familiarity with their disciplines and with the undergraduate environment.
 The Choice staff updates reviewer information annually, to verify recent activity in the subject area.
 Choice editors work closely with reviewers to assign material within subject specialties.

 To see sample reviews, go to Sample Content.

 - Overall evaluation of the title's quality and of its value to students, particularly undergraduates.

 - Comments on the author's/editor's affiliation, subject knowledge, previous publication(s), writing style, and approach or point of view.
 Information about the title's scope and organization.

 - Critical comparison with other works in the field: identify works cited with full bibliographic information—authors/editors, title, publication date, and Choice citations, if available.
 Editors will fact-check to the extent possible.

 You should not limit your review to a detailed synopsis of content nor repeat bibliographic details cited at the head of the review, unless any of these elements bears on the work's overall value.